Candiru (spyware company): Corporate history

 Candiru was founded in 2014 by Eran Shorer and Yaakov Weizman.
 Early NSO Group investor Isaac Zach serves as its chairman.
 Those three have a controlling interest in the company.
 It reportedly received investment from "Founders Group", an angel investment syndicate operated by NSO Group co-founders Omri Lavie and Shalev Hulio.
 It is reportedly Israel's second-largest cyber-espionage firm after NSO Group.

 The company has frequently relocated its offices and changed its corporate registration from 2014 to 2020, most recently to "Saito Tech Ltd".

 Public court filings pertaining to a lawsuit by a former senior employee indicated that Candiru grew from 12 employees in 2015 to 70 in 2018.
 By 2016, it had begun closing deals with clients from Europe, the Middle East, Asia, and Latin America.
 It grossed $10 million in 2016 and $20-$30 million by 2018 with $367 million worth of pending deals with 60 governments.
 It purportedly uses in-country intermediaries during negotiations.
 In 2017, Candiru purportedly began development of mobile device spyware.
 Candiru asked the court to seal documents and hold closed hearings, claiming national security as justification.

 In 2019, Candiru was valued at $90 million based on the sale of a 10% stake from venture capitalist Eli Wartman to Israel's Universal Motors.
 The Qatari sovereign wealth fund has reportedly invested in Candiru.
 In 2020 Candiru incorporated a subsidiary named "Sokoto".

 As of 2020, its board comprised founding team Eran Shorer, Yaakov Weitzman, chairman/investor Isaac Zach, and a representative of Universal Motors Israel.
 Its 2021 filings listed minority shareholders Universal Motors Israel, ESOP Management and Trust Services (manager of corporate stock programs), and Optas Industry Ltd (a proxy for the Qatari sovereign wealth fund).

+In 2025, Candiru was acquired by the US investment firm Integrity Partners for up to $30 million.
+All of the purchased assets and employees were then transferred to a new entity that is not subject to sanctions on the Entity List, after Candiru was added to the list in 2021.
+Reporting identified a new entity in Candiru's corporate network identified as a private Israeli company called Integrity Labs Ltd, which open-source reporting suggests is directed by a partner of Integrity Partners.